 10. Respect for the Environment

 The above list is a reduced version of the 10 Principles of Fair Trade.
-To see WFTO's full list, please
+To see the full WFTO list, please

 To promote Fairtrade within our Church community, we have a Traidcraft stall in the church hall on